The classical double copy in curved spacetimes: Perturbative Yang-Mills from the bi-adjoint scalar

 In the spirit of the quantum double copy procedure, the aim is to provide the analogous integrand for the Yang-Mills field $\mathcal{A}_{a,\mu}^{(n)}$.
 The Yang-Mills equations

 can be cast, to $n$th order in perturbation, as

 The existence of a map Eq.(\ref{eq:linmap}) between the linearized bi-adjoint solutions and the linearized Yang-Mills solutions implies a map between the corresponding Green's functions.
 The solution to the gauge field at arbitrary order in perturbation can be cast as an integral of this Green's function convoluted with the Yang-Mills source $\mathcal{J}_{\mu,bc}^{(n)}$.

 To specify the all order map, what remains then is to provide the Yang-Mills source $\mathcal{J}_{\mu,bc}^{(n)}$ in terms of the linearized bi-adjoint solutions.
 In order to so, let us first introduce the operator

 This is the curved space analogue of the kinematic part of the familiar three-point vertex in pure Yang-Mills theory on a flat background.
-The action of this operator on a product of fields, say $C_\nu \, C_\rho$ shall be defined in a point-splitting way.
+The action of this operator on a product of fields, say $C_\nu \, C_\rho$ is defined in a point-splitting way.
 We first obtain the action of the operator on the product by separating the fields in space-time i.e, we first compute $\mathcal{G}^{\mu \nu \rho}[x_1,x_2,x_3] C_\nu(x_2) \, C_\rho(x_3)$.
 While doing so, we shall use that the operator $(\nabla_1+\nabla_2+\nabla_3)$ acting on the product of fields is zero.
 We then take the limit of this expression as the points approach each other i.e $x_2 \rightarrow x_3$.
 We denote the final object thus obtained simply as $\mathcal{G}^{\mu \nu \rho} C_\nu \, C_\rho$.

 We are now ready to provide the final ingredient that completes the all-order map,

 We shall unpack this map now by writing it down explicitly for $n=2,3$.
 The solutions thus generated are seen to satisfy the Yang-Mills equations by an explicit computation.
 We then generalize the argument to arbitrary $n$.